szaghi/fmake/README.md

 fmake
 =====

-_fmake_ is a small script for easy creation of makefile for Fortran (standard 90 or higher) projects.
-The aim is the easy creation of the compiling rules with the correct hierarchy for inter-dependent modules a task that could be very boring for big project with many source files.
+_fmake_ is a small script for the easy creation of makefile for Fortran (standard 90 or higher) projects.
+The aim is to easily create the compiling rules with the correct hierarchy for inter-dependent modules, a task that could be very boring for big project with many source files.

 Usage
 -----